tonethar/IGME-330-Spring-2021/weekly/week-03B-notes.md

 ## I. Review

 1. Let's practice transformations!
-Grab the start files for [Demo B](https://github.com/tonethar/IGME-330-Master/blob/master/notes/canvas-3.md#demo-B) - **screen-saver-2-start.html** - the one we didn't do - from last time
+Grab the start files for [Demo B](https://github.com/tonethar/IGME-330-Master/blob/master/notes/canvas-3.md#demo-B) - **screen-saver-2-start.html** - the one from last time that we didn't do

 <hr>